In This Topic

 An article in the May/June 2014 issue of Cook’s Illustrated magazine discussed how much sodium is in brined meats.
 Cook’s prepared cooked samples of boneless, skinless chicken breasts, boneless center-cut pork chops, and skinless salmon fillets that they had brined for their standard recommended brining times and sent them to an independent lab for analysis.
 They also tested cooked samples soaked only in water so that naturally occurring sodium could be accounted for and subtracted.
 They found that brining added 270 milligrams of sodium (equivalent to less than 1/8 teaspoon of salt) to the chicken breast, 218 milligrams of sodium (less than 1/8 teaspoon of salt) to the pork chop, and 173 milligrams of sodium (just over 1/16 teaspoon of salt) to the salmon fillet.

-To put these results into context, the Dietary Guidelines for Americans, 2010 recommend less than 2,300 milligrams of sodium daily for people under 51 and less than 1,500 milligrams daily for people 51 and older.
+To put these results into context, the Dietary Guidelines for Americans, 2020-2025 recommend less than 2,300 milligrams of sodium daily for anyone age 14 or older.

 Recipes To Get You Started